 It saddens me how quickly the ways Hillary Clinton was recently talked about are forgotten, whether one approved of her or not – as though to discuss the rampant sexism in our culture risks alienating each other.
 Aren’t we already alienated via our separate groups?
 No one is safe from the punishments of how the power structure works, even those at the very top.
 Even a rich, white, conservative, religious, heterosexual male could fall from grace and be mistreated as a low class citizen.

-So without a doubt, racism, however subtle, and popularized sexist language will surround the reports of the new ’s affairs.
+So without a doubt, racism, however subtle, and popularized sexist language will surround the reports of the new First Lady’s affairs.
 To call those occasions out and examine them is to study the very fabric through which we see each other in America – and to address the great divide that certainly still exists among us.
 But to do so is also difficult in the extreme, and hence, unpopular.
 The hope that has arrived with President-elect Obama surely would, at least partially, seek to obliterate the roots of racism and sexism in what we say about the new first couple, no?
 It seems Ms. Obama herself would be (and has been) keen on such examination.

 I’ll get off my soapbox for now.
 Without further ado, I remind you all of the Venus Hottentot, via the Diary of An Anxious Black Woman:

 Not the first time for her, not the first time for black women in this country by a long shot.
 Anxious Black Woman discusses the parallel between contemporary fascination with/revulsion of the female black body and the Hottentot Venus (above).

 –On Michelle Obama being referred to as “Obama’s baby mama)